HeliosLang/compiler/README.md

 * Whitespace is obviously insignificant.
 * For everything there should be one, and only one, obvious way of doing it.
 * Each symbol/operator has only one kind of functionality.
 Only standard symbols/operators should be used (so nothing weird like in Haskell).
 * Brackets are only used for builtin parametric types (List-type and perhaps at some point in the future Map, Maybe etc.).
-Brackets aren't used for indexing (use `getIndex` builtin instead).
+Brackets aren't used for indexing (use `.get` builtin instead).
 * Semi-colons are operators and are part of assignment expressions.
 They can't be used as separators.
 * Similarly the equals-sign is part of assignment expressions, and can't be used as other 'special' syntax.
 * Because expressions can contain assignments all distinct expressions should be visibly scoped (inside parentheses or braces, so no leaving out the parentheses of `if else`-conditions like in Golang).